jacklxc/CORWA/README.md

 # CORWA
 This work is accepted by NAACL 2022 ([video](https://youtu.be/9siOUrqlXXE)).

+## TLDR
+This repo provides a tagger that labels the related work sections of NLP papers in the following way:
+* Discourse tagging: Each sentence is labeled with one of single document summarization, multi document summarization, narrative with citation, transition, reflection or other.
+* Citation spans that semantically identifies the text span derived from the cited papers are extracted.
+We discourage using the prevailing citation sentences because of the serious information loss and information leak issue explianed in the paper.
+* Each citation span is classified into dominant (long) or reference (shot) type.

+Finally, the code for LED-based citation span generation is provided in this repo.

 ## Environment
 The required packages are in `requirements.txt`.
 Note that transformers==4.2.0 is strongly recommended for Longformer-Encoder-Decoder citation span generator.